GoogleCloudPlatform/apigee-samples/cloud-functions/Manual-Steps.md

 ...and you'll see that it works.
 If it fails with the same 403 message, wait a bit, and try again.

-We have shown that the Cloud Function will allow an authenticated request, bearing the ID token of a particular service account.
+We have shown that the Cloud Function will allow an authenticated request bearing the ID token of a particular service account.
 Now let's use the API Proxy to do that.